python/cpython/Doc/library/ssl.rst

 .. data:: OP_SINGLE_ECDH_USE

-   Prevents re-use of the same ECDH key for distinct SSL sessions.
+   Prevents reuse of the same ECDH key for distinct SSL sessions.
 This improves forward secrecy but requires more computational resources.
    This option only applies to server sockets.